 After three hours of climbing, we reached the top.
 A motorcyclist parked right in front of the sign, just as on the Galibier.
 The owners just came towards us when we were talking about how annoying that was.
 They also happened to be Dutch.
 They wanted to take a picture of themselves, but the motorcycle also needed to be in it.
 I started taking a picture of Bram, who extra loudly said, 'make sure that the motorcycle is not in it'.
 The people with the motor were driving a loop through the Alps.

 Bram at the col

-In the bar hung a lot of pictures of the old lady with all the regular guests of the bar.
+In the bar hung many pictures of the old lady with all the regular guests of the bar.
 The living room was right next to the bar.
 The lady had read about the 100 cols tocht on the back of my shirt.
 I heard her tell the people in her room that she was feeding boys that were cycling 4000 kilometers.
 Behind the living room was the kitchen.
 There I saw the lady cut meat for us.
 She asked if we wanted to drink something.
 Bram picked cola and I wanted some wine.
 For some reason she seemed to think it was very odd that I ordered wine.
-I thought I had pronounced something wrong, but still got the wine.
+I thought I had pronounced something wrong, but I still got the wine.